Memorial Day is rounding the corner and that can only mean one thing… it’s time to throw the ultimate backyard BBQ!

 I also like to spruce up my backyard with vibrant warm-weather additions.
 Sometimes, the atmosphere is the best part!

-Remember, we’re only a couple of weeks away from the holiday weekend.
+Remember, we’re less than a couple of weeks away from the holiday weekend.
 So if you’re in the mood to try your shot at a backyard BBQ this year, you better get to planning!

 Here’s how I like to throw my own flavorful backyard gathering at home.